Rotator cuff tear

 The symptoms of a rotator cuff tear include:

-- Pain in the shoulder and arm, which varies depending on how serious the tear is.
+- Pain in the shoulder and arm, which varies depending on how severe the tear is.

 - Weakness and tenderness in the shoulder.